tranxactive/J2PAY/README.md

 **Finalizing gateway**

-After you have integreated your gateway successfully, dont forget to make it available in,
+After you have integrated your gateway successfully, dont forget to make it available in,

 * gatewayFactory class and
 * AvailableGateways enum